Development, design and maintenance whilst employed by company.

 It made sense to have a home page for the site, and logic suggested that a careers-focussed site should advertise jobs.
 We quickly realised that we had an opportunity to make a radical improvement to our recruitment by extending the functionality to online applications and automatic registration to serve role-specific content.

-The home page featured the latest jobs, which were added as custom posts with standardised fields to make it easy to add new jobs in a standard format.
-These were categorised and tagged to allow visitors to narrow down jobs by location, keyword or type.
+The home page featured the latest jobs, which were added as custom posts with standardised fields to make it easy to add new jobs in a standard format: departments could manage their own job adverts for the first time.
+Job posts were categorised and tagged to allow visitors to narrow down jobs by location, keyword or type.
 There was also a full search function.

-Individual job posts included automatically-generated application details, which linked to dynamic online application forms that delivered applications both as text and fully-formatted PDFs to match existing paper forms.
+Individual job posts included automatically-generated application details that were specific to the role and location, which linked to dynamic online application forms that delivered applications both as database-ready text and fully-formatted PDFs to match existing paper forms.

 Detailed HR policy information was available to prospective candidates, and further information made available to contracted staff once they had registered and been approved to log in to the site.
 Registration automatically set the correct permissions to view only content relevant to each person’s role.